sami-daniel/sami-daniel/README.md

 # Hi there, I'm Sami Daniel! 👋

-I'm a **Junior Developer** from **Brazil** passionate about building great things with the **.NET Ecosystem**.
+I'm a **Software Developer** from **Brazil** passionate about building great things with the **.NET Ecosystem**.
 I love open source and enjoy collaborating with others to create, learn, and grow together.

 - 🚀 Currently learning and enjoying **Scientific Computing**
 - 🦀 Exploring the world of Rust, .NET, Dart and so on...